coreyshift/MIS307/README.md

-Accounts Receivable collaborative project for MIS 307.
+Payroll collaborative project for MIS 307.